avasdao/nexash/contracts/README.md

 # Nexa Shell Contracts

-A collection of "popular" Scripts.
+A collection of the most popular smart & wise contracts.